 Cataclysm Druid Endgame Build Guide

 Welcome to the Cataclysm Druid Endgame Guide!
-While Cataclysm is present in nearly every Storm build, the Cataclysm Druid distinguishes itself by significantly boosting its destructive power through guaranteed Critical Strikes and Overpowers.
+While Cataclysm is present in nearly every Storm build, the Cataclysm Druid distinguishes itself by significantly boosting its destructive power through guaranteed Overpowers.
 This build stands out as one of the most proficient Pit Pushers for Druids, although it requires specific gear to get started and has a playstyle that takes some getting used to, especially when Bossing.

 This guide will teach you all you need to know about the Cataclysm Druid.
 Let's get started!